NaveedNaseem84/PP4-Sultans-Restaurant/README.md

 ## Introduction
 Welcome to Sultan's restaurant!
 A website offering a prestigious menu and booking facility, allowing users to conveniently create and manage bookings at the restaurant.

-The intended purpose is to provide a seamless experience with a user-friendly menu and streamlined booking process.
+The intended purpose is to provide a seamless experience through out with a user-friendly menu and streamlined booking process.
 Allowing users to view the menu and managing bookings at a time and on a device that suits.
-Potentials users of the site can include regular customers who know exactly what they want to eat and when or food enthusiasts venturing out to explore the rich culinary experience Sultan's has to offer.
+Potentials users of the site can include regular customers who know exactly what they want to eat and when, or food enthusiasts venturing out to explore the rich culinary experience Sultan's has to offer.
 ## Table of Contents

 ### [User Experience (UX)](#user-experience-ux-1)